wagtail/rfcs/text/110-exif-stripping.md

 EXIF metadata can include camera details, timestamps, and GPS coordinates.
 While useful in some cases, this data can expose sensitive information (such as home address in a recipe photo).
 Many cameras also embed unnecessary data like thumbnails, which increase file size.
 Stripping such data reduces transfer/storage overhead and supports Wagtail’s sustainability goals.

+End users of Wagtail (editors) are generally not aware of the existence of EXIF metadata in the images they upload and subsequently publish on the web.
+This makes it easy to inadvertently share sensitive information.

 ## Configurability

 Recognizing that different websites may have varying requirements regarding EXIF data, for example a photography portfolio site may want to always retain camera information, this feature will be configurable via Wagtail settings.